ZhgChg.Li

 .PHONY: install

-install: XcodeGen PodInstall ## Execute XcodeGen and CocoaPods installation
+install: XcodeGen PodInstall ## Run XcodeGen and CocoaPods install

 .PHONY: XcodeGen